OdeAugustina/Palmoria-Case_study/README.md

 Total Pay = 'Palmoria Group emp-data'[Salary] + 'Palmoria Group emp-data'[Bonus Amount]

 ### DATA VISUALIZATION
-After cleaning and creating New columns in the Power Query, I applied the changes and Used the Report Review for the Data visualization.
-Several expressions and functions were created to arrive at the desired KPIs or metrics to provide a clear, actionable visuals for decision-making.
+After cleaning and creating New columns in the Power Query, I applied the changes and used the Report Review for the Data visualization.
+Several expressions and functions were created to arrive at the desired KPIs or metrics to provide a clear, actionable visual for decision-making.
 Some of the visuals are:
 - Gender Distribution
 - Salary Distribution
 - Gender Per Gap and Performance rating